What is Rosedale’s Mission?

 Can I host a birthday party or other gathering at Rosedale?

-- Any individual or group gathering at Rosedale uses the grounds at their own risk
+- Acknowledge that any person or group gathering at Rosedale uses the grounds at their own risk.

 For further information or inquiries regarding events at Rosedale, please email: email@example.com